Parth099/College-Notes/CompSci/CIS3207 - OS/readings/Week 10 - Swapping/OSTEP 21 - Swapping Mechanisms.md

 The answer is simple, it provides a very useful abstraction for developers.
 They can write programs larger than the amount of RAM a machine has without having to deal with edge cases.
 Moreover if the OS provides this abstraction developers **do not** have to manually swap out pages to disk or recall them.

 ## Swap Space
 The first thing we need to ensure is that there exists space on the disk to swap to (**swap space**).
-The OS will need to remember the disk address of this *area*.
+The OS will need to remember the disk address of this *"swap space"*.

 ![swap_space.png](swap_space.png)